DavidZisky/kloud3s/README.md

 Kubernetes in 60 seconds deployer.
 Simple bash script which spins up VMs in GCP/DigitalOcean, installs [k3s](https://k3s.io/) on them and downloads kube config.

-## Getting Started
+# Getting Started

 Please follow instructions below depending on the cloud provider you want to use.
-What script

 ## DigitalOcean
 ### Prerequisites